 Australia has a climate governed largely by El Niño; geology resulting in poor soils; unique organisms; human occupation for 50,000–75,000 years; and upheaval following English settlement.
 It suffered impacts from climate change before other developed nations.
 Australian economic, social, and political structures are often similar to the US, and sustainability solutions are often relevant to both countries.

-Spend eight days in Tasmania, exploring its ancient forests and learning about conservation.
+Spend ten days in Tasmania, exploring its ancient forests and learning about conservation.

 Tasmania is a geological and biological treasure where a billion years of Earth’s history are exposed to view.
 Here, you’ll meet activists and see Tasmania’s magnificent forests.

 Do independent field research or an internship.

 This program and its research and internships empower you to contribute to more sustainable societies.
 You’ll investigate practical alternatives to the economic system degrading our environment and increasing inequality.
 You’ll learn to apply sustainability principles in your life and in any career you choose.